| | | | |

 Sustainable Sourcing

-Choose sustainable fish certified by the Marine Stewardship Council, such as responsibly farmed tilapia or wild-caught Alaskan cod, to support ocean health and ensure quality (MSC).
+Choose sustainable fish certified by the Marine Stewardship Council, such as responsibly farmed tilapia or wild-caught Alaskan cod, to support ocean health and ensure quality (Sustainable Fishing Guide).

 Low-Acid Vegetables